WTW-IM/bda-des-sys/README.md

 ## Build for Production

-You will need to build for Production before you can deploy (outlined in the next section).
+You will need to build for Production before you can open a pull request (outlined in the next section).

 ```
 $ npm run build